Dr. Pamela Mehta, MD

 Pain in your knee joint can be quite debilitating.
 It can cause constant discomfort and stop you from performing your daily activities.
 You can struggle to get up from the couch, climb the stairs, or play sports.
 It might also impact your sleep and interrupt your exercise regime.
 Ultimately, it can lead to you putting on weight, making the problem even worse.

 Your knee joint has to deal with a lot of stress and strain.
 It is a “hinge” joint and must take your entire weight while allowing you to run, jump, and turn.
 When you get pain in your knees, it could be due to any condition of the knee.

 Dr. Mehta is an expert in treating all knee conditions.
-She specializes in arthroscopic knee surgery, which leaves a smaller scar and has a quicker recovery time compared to open knee surgery.
+She specializes in arthroscopic knee surgery.
+This leaves a smaller scar and has a quicker recovery time compared to open knee surgery.

-When you first visit Dr. Mehta, she will examine your knee joint, explain the cause of your knee problem, and work with you to create a personalized treatment plan to ease your knee pain and help you move better.
+When you first visit Dr. Mehta, she will examine your knee joint, and explain the cause of your knee problem.
+She will work with you to create a personalized treatment plan to ease your knee pain and help you move better.

 Conservative treatments for knee pain include knee exercises, physical therapy, and knee braces.
-However, if your knee pain is serious or your pain continues despite conservative treatment, she may offer a cortisone injection or knee surgery.
+If your pain is serious or continues despite treatment, she may offer a cortisone injection or knee surgery.

-At Resilience Orthopedics, Dr. Mehta performs minimally invasive surgical techniques to repair your knee condition.
-Knee surgeries she can offer include:
+At Resilience Orthopedics, Dr. Mehta performs minimally invasive surgical techniques.
+This helps to repair your knee condition with less scarring.

 Primary ACL reconstruction is a treatment for anterior cruciate ligament (ACL) tear.
 The ACL cannot repair itself, so a new ligament is made from a tissue graft, and replaces the damaged ACL.